Gallery of Arts and History at Epcot (Race Against the Sun Exhibit)

 Tents and tea were both of importance.

-Additionally, clothing was designed to cover nearly every inch of the body.
+Clothing was designed to cover nearly every inch of the body.
 The sign below reads, “These choices may seem counterintuitive for life in such extreme temperatures, but they are actually grounded in science.”

 Here are a few more photos of items in the Gallery of the Arts and History.

 Overall, the entire Race Against the Sun exhibit in Epcot’s Morocco Pavilion is fascinating.
 I don’t know about you, but I had no idea that people trained and raced across the Sahara on foot.
+If you have a few moments stop in and check out the space.
+Most people aren’t aware it exists.
+So don’t be surprised if you have the place to yourself!

 In the Comments